bixuehujin/blink/README.md

 [![Latest Unstable Version](https://poser.pugx.org/blink/blink/v/unstable)](https://packagist.org/packages/blink/blink)

-Blink is micro web framework build for long-running and high performance services, the design heavily inspired by Yii2 and Laravel.
+Blink is a micro web framework build for long-running and high performance services, the design heavily inspired by Yii2 and Laravel.
 Blink aims to provide the most expressive and elegant API and try to make the experience of web development as pleasant as possible.